geneontology/geneontology.github.io/_docs/downloads.md

 ---

 # Downloads overview
 GO releases official versions on a monthly basis.
-The links below provide the latest version of files in the format specified.
+The annotation and ontology links below provide the latest version of files in the format specified.
+To always resolve to the newest available release, use <http://current.geneontology.org>{:target="_blank"}.

 ## Ontology
 [*__Download the ontology here__*](/docs/download-ontology/ "Download ontology")